 Vince Vaughn (The Butcher), Kathryn Newton (Millie Kessler), Celeste O’Connor (Nyla Chones), Misha Osherovich (Josh Detmer), Dana Drori (Charlene Kessler), Katie Finneran (Coral Kessler), Uriah Shelton (Booker Strode), Melissa Collazo (Ryler), Alan Ruck (Mr. Bernardi), Emily Holder (Sandra), Nicholas Stargel (Isaac), Kelly Lamor Wilson (Ginny), Mitchell Hoog (Evan), Zach Shires (Tim Turnispeed), Brooke Jane Taylor (Mrs Detmer), Maria Sager (Senora Cayenes), Alonzo Ward (Mr. Daniels)

 Director/writer Christopher Landon is the son of actor Michael Landon.
 Christopher started out in the business as a screenwriter, making his debut with Larry Clark’s Another Day in Paradise (1998), followed by the werewolf film Blood and Chocolate (2007) and the teen psycho-thriller Disturbia (2007).
-He signed on to Blumhouse to write Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012) and Viral (2016) for Blumhouse.
-Christopher made his directorial debut with the non-genre anthology Burning Palms (2010), followed by Paranormal Activity: The Marked Ones (2014), Scouts Guide to the Zombie Apocalypse (2015) and Blumhouse’s Happy Death Day (2017) and its sequel Happy Death Day 2U (2019).
+He signed on to Blumhouse to write Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), Viral (2016) and Paranormal Activity: Next of Kin (2021) for Blumhouse.
+Christopher made his directorial debut with the non-genre anthology Burning Palms (2010), followed by Paranormal Activity: The Marked Ones (2014), Scouts Guide to the Zombie Apocalypse (2015).
+Blumhouse’s Happy Death Day (2017) and its sequel Happy Death Day 2U (2019), and We Have a Ghost (2023).

 There have been some witty variants on the slasher film in recent years that have played with meta-fiction or deconstructed the tropes and cliches, ranging from Scream (1996) and sequels to Behind the Mask: The Rise of Leslie Vernon (2006) and The Final Girls (2015).
 Christopher Landon seems to be setting out to make a similar wryly self-aware film here.
 The teens in the opening scene sit about telling a Campfire Tale and wondering how the killer can keep reappearing since the 1990s amid lines like “A new legend pops up every year during homecoming week to warn teenagers of the dangers of underage debauchery.”
 Later characters comment on their likely fate: “You’re Black!
 I’m gay!
 We are so dead!”
 Christopher Landon pays direct homage to the Friday the 13th series in the design of the killer’s mask and with a “ki-ki-ki” chanting on the soundtrack.